We would love to welcome you to celebrate your wedding together at Selby Abbey, where couples have been coming to be married for the last 900 years.

-Can we choose whereabouts within the Abbey the service takes place?
+Where in the Abbey can the service take place?

 Do we have to get married on a Saturday?

 No – it can be any day of the week (including Sundays) as long as the time slot is free.
-It does have to be between 8.00am and 6.00pm however (legally we can’t do evening weddings yet).
+It does have to be between 8.00am and 6.00pm however as legally we can’t do evening weddings.

 How much does it all cost?

 The current cost in 2020 is £515 (there is likely to be a slight annual increase for future years)

 If we have been married elsewhere, could we have a ‘Blessing’ at the Abbey?